Goin' Out of My Head: Background and recording

-In 1967, British band the Zombies recorded the song as a single, and was released as the group's final Decca Records single.
+In 1967, the English rock band the Zombies recorded the song as a single.
+It was the group's final Decca Records single.
 Throughout 1965 and 1966, their commercial success had been declining in the US, while they had completely failed to reach the Record Retailer chart since 1965's "Tell Her No".
 Decca primarily put this fault on the group's keyboardist Rod Argent and bassist Chris White, who composed virtually all of the group's music.
 According to Decca, their own compositions were "too uncommercial", including "I Want You Back Again", which Decca cited among their least commercial singles.
 Therefore, Decca chose covers for the band to record.
 The first cover song the group released as a single in the UK was "Gotta Get A Hold Of Myself", which was a chart failure, not being noted on the chart at all.

 The group also suffered the issue of finding suitable material to cover, "Gotta Get A Hold Of Myself" happened by chance.
 However, also by a stroke of luck, the band remember hearing Little Anthony and the Imperials perform alongside them on the Dick Clark tour, which they embarked on in April 1965.
 One of the tracks on their setlist was "Goin' Out Of My Head", which the Zombies then promptly picked up and incorporated into their own setlist.
-Decca then wanted the band to record it as a follow up to "Gotta Get A Hold Of Myself", which the band, initially reluctant, did not want to do.
+Decca then wanted the band to record it as a follow-up to "Gotta Get A Hold Of Myself", which the band, initially reluctant, did not want to do.
 This was because the band at the time once again wanted to record original material, which was turned down by Decca.
 The band eventually had to accept the offer after the record company threatened to drop the act from their label.